nhmood/watson-ruby/README.md

 Special thanks to [@crowell](http://github.com/crowell) for testing out watson-ruby!

 ## FAQ
+- ** Will inline issues get deleted if I close them on GitHub/Bitbucket/GitLab?**
+  No, watson won't touch your source code, it will only inform you that issues have been closed remotely.

 - **Why Ruby?**
   I wanted to learn Ruby and this seemed like a pretty decent project.